joaopdmota/telzir/README.md

 [Docker](https://www.docker.com) is a set of platform as a service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.

-### Docker compose
+### compose

-[docker-compose](https://docs.docker.com/compose) is a tool for defining and running multi-container Docker applications.
+[compose](https://docs.docker.com/compose) is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration.
 To learn more about all the features of Compose, see the list of features.

+### npm

 [npm](https://www.npmjs.com) is a package manager for the JavaScript programming language.
 It is the default package manager for the JavaScript runtime environment Node.js.

+### yarn

 [yarn](https://yarnpkg.com) is a new package manager that replaces the existing workflow for the npm client or other package managers while remaining compatible with the npm registry.